milutinoviic/milutinoviic/README.md

 # 👋 Welcome to my GitHub profile

 ## About Me
 I'm Stefan Milutinović, a passionate developer focused on Fullstack and Backend development.
-My main stack includes Angular, JavaScript, and Bootstrap for the frontend, and Java/Spring Boot and Golang for the backend.
+My main stack includes Angular/JavaScript/Bootstrap for the frontend and Java/Spring Boot and Golang for the backend.
-I have experience with SQL and NoSQL databases.
+I also have experience with SQL and NoSQL databases.

 ## Frontend